MobileRobotics-Ulaval/GamepadControl/README.md

     - *cd ~/GamepadControl/*
     - *chmod +x GamepadDaemon.py*
     - *./GamepadDaemon.py*
-4. Take a look at the code to see the different command mapped
+4. Take a look at the code to see the different commands mapped
     - For instance: BACK+START (button 8 + button 9) will stop the application

 ## Launch the daemon at system startup